 Properly preparing the ground is essential for the longevity of your garden house.
 Skipping this step or doing it poorly can lead to sinking, moisture problems, or an unstable structure.

-• Gravel or Sand Base – Gravel improves drainage and reduces moisture buildup, while sand creates a stable, even surface.
+Gravel or Sand Base – Gravel improves drainage and reduces moisture buildup, while sand creates a stable, even surface.
+Learn more about what type of sand is best for your project in our Types of Sand and Their Best Uses article.

 Once the ground is ready, you can begin building.